 Track Review: “The Trouble with Candyhands” – Deerhoof

 Bryan Parker is a writer and photographer living and working in Austin, TX.
-He is the founder of blog Pop Press International and print journal True Sincerity and is working on his first book, a volume in the 33 1/3 series.
+He is the founder of blog Pop Press International and print journal True Sincerity and recently released his first book, a volume on Beat Happening in the 33 1/3 series.